Morphogenesis

 We have also worked on understanding the form of plant organs, such as leaves and flowers, treated as mathematical problems of how to embed non-Euclidean surface metrics in three-dimensional space – in such contexts as the shape of a leaf, the blooming of a flower and the elongation of Columbine petal spurs using cell shape change- and understanding the recent evolutionary radiation of this species.
 We have also shown how slow movements of water can lead to morphological changes in such instances as the opening and closing of a pine cone or the coiling and overwinding of tendrils, explaining observations going back to Darwin’s work on the power of movement in plants.

-In the study of morphogenesis in animals, we suggested that hydraulics could play an important role in guiding and informing the dynamics of cystic organoids, and followed this with studies of embryo size and cell fate control during the early developmental stages of mammalian embryos, and in the size control of the inner ear in fishes.
-By quantifying the concept of differential growth, first elucidated by D’Arcy Thompson, we have explained the growth and form of the coiled vertebrate gut with scaling ideas, results corroborated using our own biophysical experiments and those done by our collaborators across multiple species.
+By quantifying the concept of differential growth, first elucidated by Wilhelm His and popularized by DW Thompson, we explained the growth and form of the coiled vertebrate gut with scaling ideas, results corroborated using our own biophysical experiments and those done in collaboration with colleagues, across multiple species and across developmental time.
 This idea also allowed us to explain villification, the formation of protrusions responsible for nutrient absorption in the intestine, and our study linking experiments and computations explains the process in a growing organism and across species.
 We have also studied the geometrical and physical basis for differential gene expression during villi formation, the genetic underpinnings of gut coiling and more recently, the active mechanics of gut elongation.
+Most recently, we have shown how the regional specification of gut morphology is intimately linked to variations in gene expression patterns, which we can control and transform using retroviral techniques, suggestive of evolutionary pathways for the developmental plasticity of this most flexible of organs.

 Related Publications